-If your hunting gear is going to continue to perform the way you expect it to, it’s going to require some attention at the end of a hunting season.
-If you had fun on your hunt, you can expect your gear to be dirty, muddy and showing the signs of being out in the field.
-Here are a few tips on post-season care for hunting gear.
+If your hunting gear is going to continue to perform the way you expect it to, it’s going to require some attention at the end of each hunt.
+The mark of a fun hunt is a pile of gear that’s dirty, muddy and bloody.
+Don’t let it stay that way.
+The quicker you can get things cleaned, dried and put away, the better.

 The most obvious first step is washing your hunting clothes.
 But before you throw them in the washing machine, take the time to read the care labels and use the right detergents.
-Use a mild detergent that is specifically designed to use on technical clothing.
+Use a mild detergent that is specifically designed for technical clothing.
 We recommend products from Nikwax as they are specifically made for outdoor gear.
+They’ll be safe to use on your high quality athletic fabrics.

 Any of your water resistant or waterproof gear should be washed in a detergent that’s made for those types of fabrics.
 This includes your rain gear, softshells, or anything with a durable water repellent (DWR) finish.
 Nikwax makes a detergent called Tech Wash that’s perfect for these items.